r4b3rt/writeups/README.md

 # Some CTF writeups

-Some CTF writeups by AssassinQ.
+Some CTF writeups by B3ale.